 U.S. Bank Business Cash Rewards World Elite™ Mastercard®: Best for bonus and cash back rewards

-Pros: This U.S. Bank card gives accountholders a 12-billing-cycle 0% intro APR rate on purchases and balance transfers (then it’s 13.99% – 22.99% variable APR) plus the chance to earn a $500 bonus if you spend $3,000 within 90 days of opening the card.
+Pros: This U.S. Bank card gives accountholders a 12-billing-cycle 0% intro APR rate on purchases and balance transfers (then it’s 13.99% to 22.99% variable APR) plus the chance to earn a $500 bonus if you spend $3,000 within 90 days of opening the card.
 You’ll also earn 3% cash back for purchases at eligible gas stations and office supply stores, as well as expenses paid using the card at your cell phone provider.
-Additionally, you can earn 1% back on all other qualifying charges.
+Additionally, you can earn 1% back on all other qualifying charges and an additional 25% of your prior year’s cash rewards (up to $250) back each year.

 Cons: If an extended 0% intro interest period is your priority, the U.S. Bank Business Platinum Card provides more flexibility.